matloff/revisit/README.md

 > — more than 1,000 people — ticked "More robust experimental design"
 > "better statistics"...

+### The **revisit** package

-The **revisit** package is aimed to help remedy such problems, as
+The package is aimed to help remedy such problems.
+It has two main functions:
-follows:

-* The original researcher would, when submitting a manuscript for publication, be required to include both code and data.
-In the case of code, it would be *complete*, including not only statistical operations for also data cleaning and "wrangling."
-It must be such that running it "replays" the entire set of operations on the data.

-* Other researchers -- say a referee for the manuscript or other scientists seeking to learn from the published version of the paper -- would then use to **revisit** package as follows.
+*  It makes it easier and more convenient for the user to explore the effects of various changes that might be made on the original author's analyses.
+The package facilitates changing, replaying and recording various versions of the analyses.

+*  The package spots troublesome statistical situations, and issues advice and warnings, in light of concerns that too many "false positives" are being reported in published research.
+For example, the package may emit a message like, "Warning: small p-value does not seem to correspond to an effect of practical importance."
+Procedures for multiple inference, are also available.

+More specifically, suppose the user here is a scientist who is revisiting the original work after publication:

-  The user thinks of questions involving alternate scenarios.
+*  The user thinks of questions involving alternate scenarios.
 What, for instance, would occur if one would more aggressively weed out outliers?
 How would the results change?
 What if different predictor variables were used, or squared and interaction terms added?
 How valid are the models and assumptions?
 What about entirely different statistical approaches?

-  In each case, the user calls a **revisit** function to run the code to the line that she wishes to modify, makes the change, then resumes running the code from that point.
-If the results are useful, the user then save the entire code, including modifications, to a new *branch*.

-* The package spots troublesome statistical situations, and issues advice and warnings, in light of concerns that too many "false positives" are being reported in published research.
-For example, the package may emit a message like, "Warning: small p-value does not seem to correspond to an effect of practical importance."
-Procedures for multiple inference, are also available.
+*  In exploring such questions, this user will modify the original author's code, producing at least one new version of the code, and likely several versions.
+The **revisit** package facilitates this, making easier for the user to make changes and record them into different *branches* of the code.

+*  In addition, this user may wish to share the results of her exploration of alternate analyses of the data with other scientists.
+   Since each of her branches is conveniently packaged into a separate file, she then simply sends the files to the other researchers.
+The package allows the latter to easily "replay" the analyses, and they in turn may use the package to produce further branches.

 *On the other hand, the package is not aimed to "automate" statistical analysis.*  The user decides which analyses to try, with the core